Nick Davis (television and movie producer)

-Nick Davis (born 1965) is a writer, director, and producer.
+Nick Davis (born 1965) is an American writer, director, and producer.

 He is the son of film director Peter Davis and the late Johanna Mankiewicz Davis.
 His paternal grandparents were the novelist and screenwriter Tess Slesinger and the screenwriter Frank Davis.
 His maternal grandfather was the screenwriter Herman J. Mankiewicz.
 His brother, Tim, is a television writer and his cousins include screenwriter John Mankiewicz, screenwriter Tom Mankiewicz, TCM host Ben Mankiewicz and TV journalist Josh Mankiewicz.
 Davis lives in New York City with his wife, novelist Jane Mendelsohn, and their two daughters, Lily and Grace.

 After graduating from Harvard University, where he was one of the founding members of the improv comedy group On Thin Ice, Davis co-wrote the novel Boone with his friend Brooks Hansen.
 Published by Summit Books, The New York Times named it one of the most notable books of the year, saying, "Boone is written with energy and warmth, and it's clear that the authors have brought a lot of formal daring and inventiveness to the plodding old conventional novel.".
 Davis continued to perform improvisational comedy and acting before moving to behind-the camera roles.

 Early in his career, Davis co-produced The Language of Life with Bill Moyers for PBS and produced Money and Power: The History of Business for CNBC.
 Davis also directed the Emmy Award-winning Jack: The Last Kennedy Film in 1993, which was produced with his father.
 The Los Angeles Times called it "a deeply impressionistic and impressively cinematic portrait....an ironic and irreverent sense of Kennedy’s superstardom, as well as how images made the man."

 In 1998 he wrote and directed 1999, an independent feature film starring Jennifer Garner, Dan Futterman, and Amanda Peet, which aired on the Sundance Channel.

 In 2001, he founded Nick Davis Productions.
 Since then, the company has produced over 75 hours of television.
 Production highlights include, a Bravo Profile of actor Gene Wilder, A&E’s New York at the Movies, hosted by Meryl Streep and the Hugo Award-winning series, Stories of the Innocence Project, which explored the role of DNA testing in exonerating the wrongfully imprisoned.
 Stories of the Innocence Project aired on Court TV from 2004 to 2006.
 The company has also produced over 250 short films and videos for companies, non-profits, and private individuals.
 The Wall Street Journal has described the short films that Davis produces for individuals as "a sub-genre that stands at the confluence of current Gilded Age wealth and power."